caterinasworld/fullstack-homework/instructions.md

 4. When your code is pushed to the remote, you will see a link to the PR in the commnand line.
 Alternatively, you can open the remote repository on GitHub and search for your PR in the "Pull requests" tab.

-5. Add two students from the discussion group as reviewers on the pull request.
+5. Add the students from your Canvas discussion group as reviewers on the pull request.

-   In the description textarea, make sure to explain what changes you made, why you made those changes, and what feedback you are looking for.
+   In the PR description, make sure to explain what changes you made, why you made those changes, and what feedback you are looking for.

 ### Required Reading